 For years few spoke about it.
-Many shared the feeling “You didn’t want to tell them because they wouldn’t understand or would laugh so you just closed yourself up.”
-The story of the horrifying crime carried out by the Russians during WWII on the people of Eastern Poland wasn’t well known and still isn’t.
-How can the forced deportation of up to 1.7 million men, women and children of whom only a third survived not be common knowledge?
+Many shared the feeling “they wouldn’t understand or would laugh so you just closed yourself up.”
+The story of the horrifying crime carried out by the Russians on the people of Eastern Poland wasn’t well known and still isn’t.
+How can the forced deportation of up to 1.7 million men, women and children of whom only a third survived, not be common knowledge?
+The film Forgotten Odyssey tells this story..

-As children of the children who survived, we too felt the fear of telling other children how our parents got to the UK, receiving incredulous or blank looks as if we were making it up.
-Now there are books written by the survivors or their children and many reader comment proclaim that this story should be told.
-And yet it’s never in the public consciousness, despite there being ever more interest in WWII.
+As children of those who survived, we too felt the fear of telling other children.
+When answering how our parents got to the UK, we received incredulous or blank looks as if we were making it up.
+Now there are books written by the survivors or their children so that this story can be shared.
+And yet it’s rarely in the public consciousness, despite there being ever more interest in the Second World War.

-There is a documentary film that has been shown on the History Channel and in many other countries but should not be forgotten and shown again and again: A Forgotten Odyssey – The Untold Story of 1,700,000 Poles Deported to Siberia in 1940.
-Made in 2000, I was vaguely aware of it, but didn’t know much about the authors Jagna Wright and Aneta Naszyńska, who both died tragically early.
+A documentary film that has been shown in many other countries but should be shown again and again is A Forgotten Odyssey – The Untold Story of 1,700,000 Poles Deported to Siberia in 1940.
+Made in 2000, I don’t know much about the authors Jagna Wright and Aneta Naszyńska, but both died tragically early.
 Jagna devoted the last 15 years of her life, cut short by breast cancer, to make two documentary films with professional editor Aneta.
 Jagna taught herself the craft of filmmaking and started recording the testimonies of the dwindling witnesses to the Siberian genocide.
 It’s available on YouTube, split into parts – choose the part you know least about to watch or share with friends so they understand.
+It holds much archive footage, photographs and interviews demonstrating how bleak the political situation was for Poles, even those released.

 Fear of the unknown

-As many of you know, the nightmare began in the middle of the night on 10 February 1940 for many families, including mine and for others over the following months.
-After Russia invaded Poland, Stalin deported 1.7 million Poles to slave labour camps in Siberia, Kazakhstan and the Arkhangelsk Oblast in the north, in cattle trucks.
+As many of you know, the nightmare began in the middle of the night on 10 February 1940 for many families, including mine and over the following months for others.
+After Russia invaded Poland, Stalin deported up to 1.7 million Poles to slave labour camps in Siberia, Kazakhstan and the Arkhangelsk Oblast in the north, in cattle trucks.
 Journeys that lasted weeks until they reached camps where the Russians assured them that bourgeois Poland was finished, and that they would never leave the forests where they had arrived to work with little food or shelter.
 Each family’s story is unique, seconds or minutes to pack affecting whether they lived or died, as provisions, warm clothes and bedding were vital to survival.

 You will die here